daniel280187/Centos7_WP/readme.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Thanks to the team who developed the [ansible-role-mariadb](https://github.com/bertvv/ansible-role-mariadb/) as it was barely modified to customise it to this project.